 - Yard Waste: There is no charge for commercial/ municipal users for yard waste in paper yard waste bags brought to the Robin Hood Bay Waste Management Facility.

-- Concrete/ Brick: Concrete/ brick is re-used as cover material for the landfill.
+- Concrete/Brick: Concrete/brick is re-used as cover material for the landfill.
 To be accepted for use at Robin Hood Bay, the concrete must be crushed to 6” or 18” minus, with any rebar removed.

-- Asphalt/ Rock: Asphalt and rocks are also re-used as cover material for the landfill.
+- Asphalt/Rock: Asphalt and rocks are also re-used as cover material for the landfill.
 To be accepted for use at Robin Hood Bay pieces of asphalt and rocks must measure no more than 18” diameter.

-For fees click here:
+For a list of fees click here

 Items not accepted at the Robin Hood Bay Waste Management Facility are: